 - You may leave the overpayment on your account.
 If you are overpaid in one year, OSAP allows for the first overpayment to be exempt.
 If you choose not to repay your first overpayment, future OSAP funding will not be affected.
-If a second overpayment occurs in a subsequent academic year, the second overpayment will have to be paid before any further funding is issued.
+You could be restricted from getting OSAP if:

 If the ministry determines that there is a significant variance between the income information reported to OSAP and the income information received from Canada Revenue Agency, you will not be eligible for any further assistance from OSAP for up to five years.
 The Ministry will send you a letter requesting an explanation of the amount and source of your income.
 It will use this information to conduct a review to determine if you are eligible for further assistance.
 It is important to note that if there is a significant variance between the income reported to OSAP and the amount reported to Canada Revenue Agency, you may be subject to further investigation and possible legal action.